 Microsoft believe they own this concept and will license it to you for free providing you don’t compete with them.

 If you’re not familiar with the history of computing or have been bombarded with FBI-copyright-warnings since birth you might think this is perfectly reasonable.
 The core problem however is that graphical user interfaces, like much of human endeavor, has been an iterative process of refinement and the concepts need to be free for the next iteration to happen.

 If I have seen a little farther than others, it is because I have stood on the shoulders of giants.

 The ribbon would be nothing without the developments that came before it.
 The tool bar, the tab, the icon or going back even further the window, the mouse and the document model.

-Microsoft invented none of these things nor do they licence them from somebody else indeed the whole concept of suing over “Look and Feel” died back with Apple’s failure to get a judgement over Microsoft for Windows borrowing UI concepts and Lotus also failing with their 1-2-3 interface being used in by Borland in their Quattro product.
+Microsoft invented none of these things nor do they license them from somebody else indeed the whole concept of suing over “Look and Feel” died back with Apple’s failure to get a judgment over Microsoft for Windows borrowing UI concepts and Lotus also failing with their 1-2-3 interface being used in by Borland in their Quattro product.

 You could likely say goodbye to scroll-bars, tabs, docks, dragging, drop-down menus, tear-off menus, recycle bins, radio buttons and other plethora of concepts we’ve gained along the way as they’d be little incentive to innovate when the government has given you the exclusive right to basic concepts.

 I can’t help but wonder if this whole thing kicked off because Creative believe they own the idea of a very simple menu as used in the iPod and indeed are trying to sue Apple about it.